ValRCS/RCS_BigData/README.md

 # RCS_BigData
 RCS Big Data Course

-## Big Data Course introduces students to practical Big Data use cases including technical setup and business analytics
+## Big Data Course introduces students to practical Big Data use cases including technical setup and business analytics.

+### Emphasis on breadth of technologies in Big Data

+### Students will be pursuing independent projects depending on their interests.

+Prerequisites: Knowledge of Python and Java programming languages is helpful but not required.

+Note: Possible that some new tools are added while unused ones removed.

 ## Big Data base definitions and history (2 Hours)